 - Type: layout - Description: Indicates a group of fields along with its descriptive label in view mode.
 Annotation is ignored in edit mode. - Values: - <string>: Indicates a group of data fields along with its descriptive label.
 The annotation is used in view mode, ignored in edit mode.
-The group can have exactly one label (a data field of type STRING with assigned additional annotation text-type with value "label").
+The group can have exactly one label (a data field of type STRING with assigned additional annotation text-type with value label-in-view order-in-result

+"label").
 The label is shown when at least one data field from its group has a value set.
 All fields with the same label value are grouped and displayed under this label.
 The annotation label-group has to be assigned to the label, too.